Aquarium of Boise: Mission

 The mission of the aquarium is to educate and inspire the conservation and enhancement of terrestrial and aquatic ecosystems through hands-on interaction.
 The aquarium strives to enhance the quality of life for all terrestrial and aquatic animals by teaching and inspiring people of all ages to better understand, care for, and conserve all life on our planet to ensure a greater future for us all.

 The Aquarium of Boise is compliant with regulatory agencies, which include the U.S. Fish and Wildlife Service, Idaho Fish and Game, Idaho Department of Agriculture, U.S. Department of Agriculture's (APHIS program) and the Idaho Humane Society.

 Features

 The Aquarium of Boise is designed primarily around interactive touch tanks.
-Its main exhibits feature a shark nursery, coral reef habitat, shark and stingray pool, a jellyfish tank, a giant octopus tank, and tide pools.
+Its main exhibits feature a shark nursery, coral reef habitat, shark and stingray pool, a jellyfish tank, and tide pools.
 The interactive exhibits include opportunities for visitors to touch or hold animals such as coral, starfish, crabs, sharks and rays.
 The aquarium also exhibits terrestrial and arboreal animals, such as lories, tree frogs and chameleons.

 The aquarium continues to grow and develop its plans for expansion, with the addition of 5,000 sq. feet of additional space, and adding a new Marine Science Academy, Reptile exhibits, Octopus exhibit, bird aviary and Marine Science Laboratory.